se-edu/se-book/gitAndGithub/pull/sourcetree_3.md

-1. Open the local repo in SourceTree.
+1. Open the local repo in Sourcetree.
 Suggested: Use your local clone of the `samplerepo-things` repo.

 1. Choose `Repository` → `Repository Settings` menu option.